falcopackages/fujin/docs/tutorial.rst

     uv init --package .
     uv add django gunicorn

-The ``uv init`` command make your project mostly ready to be used with fujin.
-It inilaized a `packaged application <https://docs.astral.sh/uv/concepts/projects/#packaged-applications>`_ using uv, meaning the app can can be package and distribute via pypi for an example and define an entry point, which are the two requirements of ``fujin``.
+The ``uv init`` command makes your project mostly ready to be used with fujin.
+It initializes a `packaged application <https://docs.astral.sh/uv/concepts/projects/#packaged-applications>`_ using uv, meaning the app can be packaged and distributed via PyPI, for example, and defines an entry point, which are the two requirements of ``fujin``.
-This is the content you'll get in the  ``pyproject.toml`` file, the imported part have being highlighted.
+This is the content you'll get in the ``pyproject.toml`` file, with the important parts highlighted.

 .. code-block:: toml
     :linenos: